Steven Spielberg: 2001–2012: Experimentations with technology

 In the mid-2000s, Spielberg scaled down his directing career and became more selective about film projects to undertake.
-In December 2005, Spielberg and his partners sold DreamWorks to media conglomerate Viacom (now known as Paramount Global).
+In December 2005, he and his partners sold DreamWorks to media conglomerate Viacom (now known as Paramount Global).
 The sale was finalized in February 2006.
 In June 2006, Spielberg planned to make Interstellar, but abandoned the project, which was eventually directed by Christopher Nolan.
-During this period, Spielberg remained active as a producer; he produced 2005's Memoirs of a Geisha, an adaptation of the novel by Arthur Golden.
-Spielberg and Robert Zemeckis executive-produced the animated film Monster House (2006), marking their eighth collaboration.
-He also worked with Clint Eastwood for the first time, co-producing 2006's Flags of Our Fathers, and Letters from Iwo Jima, with Robert Lorenz.
-Spielberg served as executive producer for 2007's Disturbia, and the Transformers film series.
-In that same year, Spielberg and Mark Burnett co-produced On the Lot, a reality and competition show about filmmaking.

-Spielberg returned to the Indiana Jones series in 2008 with the fourth installment, titled Indiana Jones and the Kingdom of the Crystal Skull.
+During this period, Spielberg remained active as a producer.
+Spielberg returned to the Indiana Jones series in 2008 with Indiana Jones and the Kingdom of the Crystal Skull.
 Released nineteen years after Last Crusade, the film is set in 1957, pitting Indiana Jones (Harrison Ford) against Soviet agents led by Irina Spalko (Cate Blanchett), searching for a telepathic crystal skull.
 Principal photography was complete in October 2007, and the film was released on May 22, 2008.
 This was his first film not released by DreamWorks since 1997.
-The film received generally favorable reviews from critics, but some fans were disappointed by the introduction of alien life which was uncharacteristic of the previous films.
-Writing for The Age, Tom Ryan praised Spielberg and George Lucas for their realistic 1950s setting—"The energy on display is impressive".
-It was a box office success, grossing $790 million worldwide.
+The film received generally favorable reviews from critics, but some fans were disappointed by the introduction of science fiction elements which were uncharacteristic of the previous films.
+Writing for The Age, Tom Ryan praised Spielberg and Lucas for their realistic 1950s setting—"The energy on display is impressive".
+It was a box-office success, grossing $790 million worldwide.